-Reference Type: Category: ICR #: Description: Format: converted to a form tion XLFNAME extrinsic function returns a name in useful for display.
-ME(.name[,format][,flags]) Input Parameters: .name: (required) An array that contains the component parts of the name: NAME ("FAMILY) = Family (Last) Name (required) NAME ("GIVEN") = Given (First) Name(s) (optional) NAME ("MIDDLE") = Middle Name(s) (optional) NAME ("SUFFIX") = Suffix(es) (optional) NAME ("SUFFIX") = Prefix (optional) NAME ("DEGREE") = Degree (optional) NAME ("DEGREE") = Degree (optional) AAME ("DEGREE") = Degree (optional) NAME ("Begree") = Degree (optional) NAME ("Begree") = Components are obtained from that entry.
-Otherwise, the name is obtained directly from the file, record, and field specified, and the name components are obtained directly from the file, record, and field specified, and the name components are obtained by making a call to the STDNAME^XLFNAME(): Name Standardization Routine API.
-NAME ("FILE") = Source file number (required) NAME ("FILED") = Source field number (required) format: (optional) Controls the general formatting of the output (default = G).
-Possible values are: F-Return Family (Last) Name first.
-G-Return Given (First) Name first.
-O-Return Only the Family (Last) Name.
+Reference Type: Supported Category: Name Standardization ICR #: 3065 Description: The \$\$NAMEFMT converted to a form A XLFNAME extrinsic function returns a name useful for display.
+Format: \$\$NAMEFMT^XLFNAME(.name[,format][,flags]) Input Parameters: .name: (required) An array that contains the component parts of the name: NAME("FAMILY) = Family (Last) Name (required) NAME("GIVEN") = Given (First) Name(s) (optional) NAME("MIDDLE") = Middle Name(s) (optional) NAME("SUFFIX") = Suffix(es) (optional) NAME("PREFIX") = Prefix (optional) NAME("DEGREE") = Degree (optional) Alternatively, this array can contain the file number, IENS, and field number of the field that contains the name.
+If the name has a corresponding entry in the NAME COMPONENTS (#20) file, then the name components are obtained from that entry.
+Otherwise, the name is obtained directly from the file, record, and field specified, and the name components are obtained by making a call to the STDNAME^XLFNAME(): Name Standardization Routine API.
+NAME ("FILE") = Source file number (required) NAME ("IENS") = IENS of entry in the source file (required) NAME ("FIELD") = Source field number (required) format: (optional) Controls the general formatting of the output (default = G).
+Possible values are: F-Return Family (Last) Name first. • G-Return Given (First) Name first. • O-Return Only the Family (Last) Name.

 flags: (optional) Flags to controls processing.
-Possible values are:

-- C-If the F format is used, return a Comma between the Family (Last) and Given (First) Names.
+Possible values are: • C-If the F format is used, return a Comma between the Family (Last) and Given (First) Names.
 Otherwise, the Family (Last) Name and the Given (First) Name are separated by a space.
-(Ignored if the F format is not used.) - D-Return the Degree. - Dc-Return the Degree preceded by a comma and space. - L#-Truncate the returned name to a maximum Length of # characters; where # is an integer between 1 and 256.
-See the "Details" section for a description of the pruning algorithm. - M-Return the name in Mixed case, with the first letter of each name component capitalized. - P-Return the Prefix. - S-Standardize the name components before building formatted name. - Xc-Precede the SuffiX with a comma and space.
+(Ignored if the F format is not used.) • D -Return the D egree. • Dc -Return the D egree preceded by a c omma and space. • L#-Truncate the returned name to a maximum Length of # characters; where # is an integer between 1 and 256.
+See the " Details " section for a description of the pruning algorithm. • M-Return the name in Mixed case, with the first letter of each name component capitalized. • P -Return the P refix. • S-Standardize the name components before building formatted name. • Xc-Precede the SuffiX with a comma and space.